igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Use of strick equalities that can be easily manipulated by an attacker.
+Use of strict equalities that can be easily manipulated by an attacker.

 ### Exploit Scenario: